 This is an open source file synchronizing software and is one of the best substitutes for the Microsoft utility.
 It can be used for linking files or folders and aims towards making users more productive.

 FreeFileSync can detect moved and renamed files and you can even copy locked documents through the program.
 It has the binary comparison feature too and extends full support to Symbolic Links.
-And what’s more, the tool also gives you an option of configuring your settings before you synchronize your data.
+And what’s more, the tool also gives you the option of configuring your settings before you synchronize your data.

 2 – Allway Sync: